 Do Any Other Planets Have Unusual Rotations?

-Mercury has the shortest day of any planet in our solar system.
+Despite being small, Mercury has a long day.
 It completes one rotation every 59 days.

 Why Do Planets Rotate Around The Sun At Different Speeds?

 The speed of a planet’s rotation depends on a few different factors.